 This could make for a very dull, boring city.

 However, Montreal has the highest concentration of university students of any North American city.
 Seriously.
 This means that despite its relaxed village feel, it’s still an entertaining, bubbly city.
 With so many students mixing with the locals, there is something for everyone.

-There are entire neighbourhoods where you can enjoy some peace and quiet.
-However, four blocks over, and it's all rooftop parties and red solo cups.
-Montreal's popularity spans generations.
+There are entire neighborhoods where you can enjoy some peace and quiet.
+However, four blocks over, it’s all rooftop parties and red solo cups.
+Montreal’s popularity spans generations.